-The income of the 50th percentile of households in Chicago and peer metropolitan statistical areas (MSAs), in 2015 dollars.
+The income of households in the 50th percentile of Chicago and peer metropolitan statistical areas (MSAs), in 2016 dollars.

 Why it matters

 Real median household income is a common measure of the well-being of a region's middle class.
-The estimated median household income in the Chicago MSA was $63,153 in 2015 -- higher than the estimated national median household income of $55,775.
-Since 1989, real median household income has declined by 4.5 percent in the region and 2.9 percent nationwide.
-Among peer metropolitan areas, real median household income has also fallen in Los Angeles and Washington, D.C, while increasing in New York and staying the same in Boston.
+The estimated median household income in the Chicago MSA was $63,327 in 2016 -- higher than the estimated national median household income of $55,322.
+Since 1989, real median household income has declined by 4.9 percent in both the region and nationally.
+Among peer metropolitan statistical areas (MSAs), real median household income has also fallen in Los Angeles and Boston, while increasing in New York and Washington, D.C.

-The real median household income measures the reported earnings of an average household, while adjusting household income for the effects of inflation on purchasing power.
-This adjustment allows for the comparison of the average household's well-being across time.
-Higher median household incomes generally indicate prosperous economies and more disposable income for residents to spend.
+Real median household income measures the reported earnings of an average household, while adjusting household income for the effects of inflation on purchasing power.
+This adjustment allows for the comparison of the average household’s well-being across time.
+Higher median household incomes generally indicate prosperous economies and more disposable income for residents.
 As median household income rises, residents are considered better off.

-The U.S. Census Bureau's American Community Survey has collected household income data on an annual basis since 2005.
+The U.S. Census Bureau's American Community Survey has collected household income data annually since 2005.
 Prior to 2005, the decennial census collected median household income data every 10 years.

 By this measure, households in peer metropolitan areas face widely different trends.
-The introductory graph shows that since 1989, Chicago, Los Angeles, and Washington, D.C., have experienced declines in real median household income, while income in New York has increased.
-Household income in Boston did not change significantly.
-Los Angeles experienced the largest decline in real median household income, with a 6.2 percent drop, followed by Chicago with a 4.5 percent decline.
-Steady growth and labor market recovery since the 2007-09 recession have helped to mitigate these long-run net decreases.
-New York's 8.8 percent net increase is unusual compared to its peers and the national average.
-Part of this increase may be attributable to demographic shifts and changes in the MSA's geographic boundary.
+The introductory graph shows that since 1989, Chicago, Los Angeles, and Boston have experienced declines in real median household income, while incomes in Washington, D.C., and New York have increased.
+Los Angeles experienced the largest decline in real median household income with an 8.4 percent drop, followed by Chicago with a 4.9 percent decline.
+Steady growth and labor market recovery since the 2007-09 recession have helped mitigate these long-range net decreases.
+New York’s 8.4 percent net increase is unusual compared with its peers and the national average.
+Part of this increase may be attributable to demographic shifts and changes in the New York region’s geographic boundary.

 Despite overall declines since 1989, median household income in the Chicago region still exceeds the national average.
 Large, diversified metropolitan economies often have high concentrations of human capital and traded clusters, which play a significant role as drivers of wage growth and innovation.
-Among 381 metropolitan areas in the U.S., the Chicago MSA had the 49th highest median household income in 2015.
-The three MSAs with the highest median household income in 2015 were San Jose ($101,980), Washington, D.C. ($93,294), and San Francisco ($88,518).
+Among 382 metropolitan areas in the U.S., the Chicago MSA had the 45th highest median household income in 2016.
+The three MSAs with the highest median household income in 2016 were San Jose ($100,469), Washington, D.C. ($93,804), and the D.C.-suburb of California, Maryland ($88,518).
 Among its peers, Chicago's median household income exceeds that of Los Angeles, but lags behind Washington, D.C., Boston, and New York.

 About the Data